paullockaby/backstop/README.md

 # backstop
-A web application that receives all requests and displays an error message.
+A system that will return the same document regardless of what page is requested.